cedr-x/shellutils/Grow-KVM-storage.md

 # Some sneak cheat codes

+... or what I'm able to do without begging downtime windows

 ## Grow a kvm guest disk / fs online without rebooting

 My setup is a bit wierd since I define the storage of my vms with LVM on the hypervisor.
 This setup allows me to define for each vm / vdevices the tier used, if it needs flash cache, and with king of raid, depending the io profile (elasticsearch vs cold nfs vs ceph lab...)